Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Christopher S. Parkinson - Credit Suisse Securities (USA) LLC

 Thank you.
-Within Industrial, can you sort of view your new account pipeline in F&B, the share gain outlook in conjunction with your enterprise solutions effort for the second half into 2018 and whether or not it is meeting or exceeding your expectations, which I recall were a little more upbeat during your last call?
+Within Industrial, can you sort of view your new account pipeline in F&B, the share gain outlook in conjunction with your enterprise solutions effort for the second half of into 2018 and whether or not it is meeting or exceeding your expectations, which I recall were a little more upbeat during your last call?
 Thanks.

 Douglas M. Baker, Jr. - Ecolab, Inc.